dstructs/ndarray/README.md

 *	`nbytes`
 *	`data`

 Setting these properties is __not__ recommended as the view can become corrupted; e.g., incompatible dimensions, out-of-bounds indexing, etc. In contrast to the strict API above, setting these properties will __not__ result in an error being thrown.
-Accordingly, any bugs resulting from setting properties will be silent.
+Accordingly, modifying the properties may introduce bugs which are silent.

+### Constructors

+Constructors produced using the low-level API have the same interface as those created via the higher-level API.

+===
+### Factory